News Views

 Any business that advertises in Australia needs to consider its updated privacy responsibilities.

-The Australian Privacy Act is evolving, and the push is on for Australian businesses to consider how this will impact them as advertisers as the prioritise privacy.
+The Australian Privacy Act is evolving, and the push is on for Australian businesses to consider how this will impact them as advertisers as they prioritise privacy.
 No advertiser wants to be the test case – the first business to run afoul of updated privacy legislation around automated decision-making (ADM) practices.
 Especially once the second, likely more extensive, tranche of updates is announced.

 “Here’s a new thing advertisers should be doing: audit the widely-adopted advertising platforms your business is using, and their hidden algorithms.
 Start to get a real handle on how data is being used in your advertising programs.
 Ideally, get involved with the development of custom algorithms to support your advertising program” – James McDonald, Director, Audience Group